-The HawaiiPay project team is comprised of state resources working closely together with consultants from CherryRoad Technologies and Pacxa.
-The new payroll system will cover over 75,000 employees statewide from all branches of Hawaii state government: Executive (including the Department of Education, University of Hawaii, and Hawaii Health Systems Corporation), Judiciary and Legislative, as well as the Office of Hawaiian Affairs.
+The HawaiiPay project team is comprised of state resources working closely together with consultants from CherryRoad Technologies.
+The new payroll system will cover about 63,000 employees statewide from all branches of Hawaii state government: Executive (including the Department of Education, University of Hawaii, and Hawaii Health Systems Corporation), Judiciary and Legislative, as well as the Office of Hawaiian Affairs.

-If you have any questions or concerns, please contact the HawaiiPay project team at (808) 586-8800 or email firstname.lastname@example.org
+If you have any general questions or concerns about the project, please contact the HawaiiPay project team at (808) 586-8800 or email firstname.lastname@example.org

 For specific questions regarding the new payroll system, employee self-service, or software issues, contact the Hawaii Information Portal (HIP) Service Center.
 You can contact the service center at 808-201-SERV (7378) (Oahu) or HIP@hawaii.gov.
 The phone lines will be staffed from 7:45 am to 4:30 pm, Monday through Friday, excluding State holidays.